 Install with pip (recommended)¶

-pip, you need a python 2.7 or 3.X distribution installed in your machine.
-Modern python distros come
+pip, you need Python 2.7 or 3.X distribution installed on your machine.
+Modern Python distros come

 $ pip install conan

 Please READ carefully

-- Make sure that your pip installation matches your python (2.7 or 3.X) one.
+- Make sure that your pip installation matches your Python (2.7 or 3.X) version.